-Android allows you to set a ringtone for specific contact or even a group.
-Rather than having one ringtone for all your calls, you can set unique ringtones or music to each contact to easily identify their calls and better organize your contacts.
+Android allows you to set a ringtone for a specific contact or even a group.
+Rather than having one ringtone for all your calls, you can set unique ringtones or music for each contact to easily identify their calls and better organize your contacts.

 You should notice that the process of setting custom ringtones may vary slightly between OEMs and their respective flavors of Android.
 In this guide, I’ll show how to assign custom ringtones on Stock Android devices such as Google Nexus and Pixel as well as Samsung’s Touchwiz – you should be able to get the concept from there if you’re using other Android skins.

 Method 1: Using Stock Android